vLeov/php-chess/docs/index.md

 A chess library for PHP.

-> PHP Chess is currently used on [Redux Chess](https://github.com/chesslablab/redux-chess), which is a React chessboard connected to a [PHP Chess server](https://github.com/chesslablab/chess-server).
-Check out this [demo](https://programarivm.github.io/demo-redux-chess) but please note the sandbox server might not be up and running all the time.
+Currently used on [Redux Chess](https://github.com/chesslablab/redux-chess), which is a React chessboard connected to a [PHP Chess server](https://github.com/chesslablab/chess-server).
+Check out [this demo](https://programarivm.github.io/demo-redux-chess).

+> Please note the sandbox server might not be up and running all the time.

 ### Install